 The basic principle to be applied by the Board in all cases is set out in The Cities Act, which states that the dominant and controlling factor in the assessment of property is equity.
 The Board’s priority is to ensure that all parties receive a fair hearing and that the rules of natural justice come into play.

-Starting January 4, 2022, property owners who have had a change in their property's assessment, tax status or ownership from the previous year will receive a Notice of Assessment.
+Starting January 3, 2023, property owners who have had a change in their property's assessment, tax status or ownership from the previous year will receive a 2023 Notice of Assessment in the mail.

 For appeals that proceed with a hearing, only those documents that have been read into the record and accepted by the board will be posted on the City’s website.
 Any such documents are posted only after the board has rendered its decision, and only those documents that are not subject to a confidentiality order can be posted.

-Questions about your property's 2022 assessed value, tax class or exemption status are to be emailed to email@example.com.
+If you have questions about your property's 2023 assessed value, tax class or exemption status, email firstname.lastname@example.org.
 Alternatively, call Assessment & Valuation at 306-975-3227 to speak with an assessor.
 We're here to help.